Saturday, July 6, 2024

 I was in Max Hydro mode, which with this new setup means all ankles and wrists cinched up tight, full gauntlet gloves, and the neck sock over the collar of the jacket, with the jacket zipped to the pants and all vents zipped shut.
 I had hit rain since early on, and while the suit is watertight, I have had incursions when not fully hunkered down.
 The equipment was wet at a pee stop in Indiana, and if you're a long-time reader, you know how much I hate soggy balls.

 Even in magic future time as I write this a week later, I have still not been in a hammering rain for any length of time.
 So, yeah, TBD.
-I did run smack into this scene the day before, and stopped to engage Max Hydro Mode.
+I did run smack into this scene in the pic below the day before, and stopped to engage said Max Hydro Mode.
 There were lightning bolts blasting out of there and the whole 9 yards.
 Normally that's a deal breaker for me, but I had places to be and, really, how often do you actually hear about Honda riders being struck by lightning?